FlowFuse/website/src/blog/2022/05/flowforge-05-released.md

 authors: ["nick-oleary"]
 ---

-The cycle continues with our next regularly scheduled release, bring a fresh new look to the platform.
+The cycle continues with our next regularly scheduled release, bringing a fresh new look to the platform.

 <!--more-->